-On Friday, April 8, Weinberger Divorce & Family Law Group is participating in “Go Blue for CASA” a fundraiser which will directly support advocacy for child abuse victims in the foster care system.
+On Friday, April 8, Weinberger Divorce & Family Law Group, LLC is participating in “Go Blue for CASA” a fundraiser which will directly support advocacy for child abuse victims in the foster care system.
 In an effort to raise awareness for abused or neglected children during April’s National Child Abuse Awareness and Prevention Month, school districts, law firms and businesses throughout the state will recognize this day by wearing blue and donating to the organization Court Appointed Special Advocates (CASA).

-CASA of New Jersey is part of a national network of non-profit programs that advocate for children removed from their families because of abuse or neglect and with more than 13,000 abused and neglected children our state, Weinberger Divorce & Family Law Group is honored to support CASA again in 2016.
+CASA of New Jersey is part of a national network of non-profit programs that advocate for children removed from their families because of abuse or neglect and with more than 13,000 abused and neglected children our state, Weinberger Divorce & Family Law Group, LLC is honored to support CASA again in 2016.

 “CASA is an organisation we have supported throughout the years and their mission is close to our hearts,” notes managing partner Bari Z. Weinberger.
 “CASA provides safety and continuity to abused and neglected children and works to give them a permanent home and the opportunity to thrive.
 It is our privilege to be able to help raise awareness of the plight of these children and to shine a spotlight on the immensely valuable work CASA undertakes in New Jersey and, indeed, throughout the country.”